OpenExoplanetCatalogue/open_exoplanet_catalogue/README.md

 Open Exoplanet Catalogue Atmospheres
 ==============
 This is a fork of the main catalogue (see [here](https://github.com/hannorein/open_exoplanet_catalogue)).
 The aim is to include more information useful to researchers making atmospheric observations.
-This includes uncertanties on all measurements and known spectral measurments.
+This includes uncertainties on all measurements and known spectral measurements.

 This catalogue is an experiment and once standards are decided upon it may be merged into the original.

-I am currently using the 'err' tag for unceranties on quantities eg for +-0.1 <inclination err='0.1'>88.8</inclination> or for +0.1 - 0.2 <inclination err='0.1, 0.2'>88.8</inclination>) However this may change.
+I am currently using the 'err' tag for uncertainties on quantities eg for +-0.1 ```<inclination err='0.1'>88.8</inclination>``` or for +0.1 -0.2 ```<inclination err='0.1, -0.2'>88.8</inclination>```) However this may change.

-If you would like to contibute please contact me at r.varley@ucl.ac.uk
+If you would like to contribute please contact me at r.varley@ucl.ac.uk

+The main catalogue read me is included below.

 Open Exoplanet Catalogue
 ==============